Portal about bathroom renovation. Useful tips

 • Personal pronouns he (he, masculine), she (she, feminine), it (it, neuter);

-• Reflexive pronouns: his (his, masculine), her (her, feminine), himself (to himself, to himself), herself (to herself, her), itself;
+• Reflexive pronouns: his (his, masculine), her (her, feminine), himself (himself, by himself), herself (herself, herself), herself;

-• Nouns with a meaning that clearly indicate gender: boy (boy, masculine), girl (girl, feminine), bag (bag, neuter);
+• Nouns that have meaning and clearly indicate gender: boy (boy, masculine), girl (girl, feminine), bag (bag, neuter);

-• Additional nouns-qualifiers indicating gender: woman-cosmonaut (woman-cosmonaut, feminine);
+• Additional noun-determiners indicating gender: woman-cosmonaut (female astronaut, feminine gender);

-• Job titles: milkman (milkman, masculine), milkmaid (milkmaid, feminine).
+• Names of professions: milkman (milkman, masculine), milkmaid (thrush, feminine).

 This girl is my friend.
 She is cute (This girl is my friend.
 She is cute).